-Watch the video above for step by step instructions on how to brew the perfect pot of tea.
+Watch the video below for step by step instructions on how to brew the perfect pot of tea and the perfect pitchers of iced tea.
 Then, follow along below for all the details.

 In brewing the perfect pot of tea its important to start with the perfect pot – and don’t forget the perfect tea cup.
 The Seagrove Potters can make this first step easy.
 Find pieces you love.
 It doesn’t have to be a set, sometimes its fun to mix and match and start a collection from several different Seagrove studios.

 What pottery pieces do have to be, are things that tickle your fancy.
 Pottery is from the earth and holding it or sipping from it is a tactile science.
 Wrapping your fingers around that special cup of your go-to beverage or pouring from your favorite pitcher or tea pot, should make you feel good.
 So, enjoy the experience.
 Pick pottery pieces up and try them on for size.